zschaeffer/dsp/README.md

 <h1 style='text-align: center;'>Remember to save your work!</h1>

+---

 ## Submitting Pre-work

 Make all changes to your forked repo; **this is considered your pre-work submission.**  (No need to submit pull requests to the thisismetis/dsp repo.)

+---

 ## Mac vs Windows

+**Most people use Macs.
+They *are* expensive, but they work really well and they have a Linux-similar operating system that lets you just get down to business.**

+If you want to spend time learning how to configure things, I recommend learning how to configure Linux over learning how to configure Windows.

 **Q:  Can I run Windows for the bootcamp, instead of Unix or Linux?**
 A: The short answer is this: Don't run Windows.